Music

 ceremony 30-40 min.

-o exit
+o exit of bridal

-of bridal party, postlude, photos/ drinks
+party, postlude, photos/ drinks after ceremony

-after ceremony 1/2 -1 hour
+1/2 -1 hour

-o music
+o music during first part

-during first part of or all of reception / dinner 1-3
+of or all of reception /

-hours
+dinner 1-3 hours

-Does a trio and a quartet sound the
+Does a trio and

 Listen to both.
 They are very

 different!
-Ignore
+Ignore everything anyone

-choose the one you like best.
+you like best.
 For more information

 click here